MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-identity-and-access-management.md

 - [Use Azure Active Directory authentication](/azure/azure-sql/database/authentication-aad-overview) with Azure SQL Database, SQL Managed Instance, and Azure Synapse Analytics
 - [Use Azure Active Directory for authenticating with Azure Database for MySQL](/azure/mysql/concepts-azure-ad-authentication)

 We recommend that you use Azure AD groups to secure database objects instead of individual Azure AD user accounts.
-These AD Azure Groups are used to authenticate users and help protect database objects.
+These Azure AD groups are used to authenticate users and help protect database objects.
 Similar to the data lake pattern, you could use your domain or data products onboarding to create these groups within your Azure AD service.

 This approach also gives a single management location and allows reviewing access rights inside the Azure Graph.